Now that a contract has been executed and earnest money dropped off, we are officially in the Inspection Period.

 During this period, we conduct the inspection and negotiate any issues.
-Sellers need adequate time after we submit our response to get things together.
+Sellers need adequate time after we submit our response, to get things together.
 Call people to provide expert advice, and provide estimates for the repairs.
-This will give them the information they need to figure out how they are going to respond.
+It will give them the information they need to figure out how they are going to respond.
 Defects that were previously disclosed are not ground for terminating the contract and should be addressed in the Purchase Agreement.

 What is a Defect?

 - a condition that would have a significant adverse effect on the value of the house,

 - that would significantly impair the health or safety of you and your family,

 - or if not repaired, removed, or replaced would substantially shorten or adversely affect the expected average life of the premises.

 In not so many words, we will address everything expensive, dangerous, or structural.